atonendeley/CE880-Data-Science/Assignment 2023/Hotel Booking Cancellation/README.md

 * 3. Preprocess the data
 * 4. Split the data into training and test sets.
 * 5. Fit the models and evaluate performance
+## Steps you can follow to create a hotel booking cancellation prediction model using logistic regression and decision tree:

+## Import necessary libraries like pandas, numpy, seaborn, matplotlib, scikit-learn, etc.

+* Load the dataset into a pandas dataframe.

+* Perform exploratory data analysis (EDA) to understand the data and identify any data quality issues like missing values, outliers, or inconsistent data.

+* Perform data pre-processing, which may include feature selection, feature engineering, data cleaning, data transformation, and data normalization.

+* Split the dataset into training and testing sets.

+* Build a logistic regression model to predict whether a booking will be canceled or not.
+Use scikit-learn's LogisticRegression function to create the model.

+* Evaluate the model's performance on the testing set using metrics like accuracy, precision, recall, and F1-score.

+* Check for multicollinearity among the independent variables, and if present, remove the highly correlated variables to avoid overfitting.

+* Determine the optimal threshold using the AUC-ROC curve.

+* Build a decision tree model to predict hotel booking cancellations using scikit-learn's DecisionTreeClassifier function.

+* Evaluate the decision tree model's performance on the testing set using metrics like accuracy, precision, recall, and F1-score.

+* Apply pruning to the decision tree model to reduce overfitting and improve generalization.

+* Compare the performance of the logistic regression and decision tree models and select the best model.

+* Fine-tune the selected model's hyperparameters to optimize its performance using techniques like grid search, cross-validation, or random search.

+* Use the optimised model to predict hotel booking cancellations.

 ### Main References
 * N. Antonio, A. de Almeida, and L. Nunes, “Predicting hotel bookings cancellation with a machine learning